 Road closures in eastern Ontario

-Albert and Alexander streets are closed north of Lake Street as part of the city's efforts to keep people away from the waterfront.
+- Albert and Alexander streets north of Lake Street as part of the city's efforts to keep people away from the waterfront.

 - Rantz Road is closed near Highway 17.